travis-ci/docs-travis-ci-com/user/languages/minimal-and-generic.md

 ## Generic

-The `generic` image contains everything from `minimal`, and also the usual databases and services:
+The `generic` image contains everything from `minimal`, and also the usual databases, services and language runtimes:

 * [version control tools](/user/reference/trusty/#version-control)
 * [essential build tools such as gcc and make](/user/reference/trusty/#compilers--build-toolchain)